 BRUSSELS - For the first time in history, the world is consuming more bottled water than soft drinks.
 Although access to safe water is both a fundamental human need and a basic human right recognised by the United Nations, the continuous growth in bottled water consumption is not just a response to basic human need.
-While the regions with the highest per-capita consumption in the world are struggling to address drinking water scarcity and quality, the European countries at the helm of the global production and consumption trend already have access to safe and affordable drinking water through taps into people's homes.
-So, in Western countries in particular, where does society's thirst for bottled water come from?

 This series explores the cycle of production, consumption and recycling of bottled water in the EU, looking at the stories of those most closely connected to it, examining public policies and addressing the limits of a circular economy.
 It tackles some of the most pressing issues, such as the environmental impact of an industry heavily dependent on fossil fuels, the relationship with public tap water services, the rooted belief that mineral water is a staple of a healthy lifestyle and the potential effects of recent water regulations in the EU.